emmyclau/exercise/README.md

 # Take Home Exercise

 This exercise consists of 3 parts:
-1. Use crime datasets to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
+1. #Statistics#: Use crime datasets to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
-2.
+2. #Machine Learning#:
+3. #Natural Language Processing#:

+This exercise is meant to understand your approach and the framework you use to tackle these data science problems.